Stade Toulousain: Fans

 Toulouse supporters are known for being very active on social media.
-Stade Toulousain is the most followed rugby club on social media in the world, ahead Crusaders, Sharks, Toulon and Stormers.
+Stade Toulousain is the most followed rugby club on social media in the world, ahead of Harlequins, Crusaders, Sharks, Toulon and Stormers.

 Stade Ernest-Wallon atmosphere is well known in France and Europe to be one of the best of club rugby.
 Toulouse can rely on a passionate city, having one of the best attendances in the league.
 The club's mascot, Ovalion, is a lion, animal which is the symbol of Peugeot, main sponsor of the club.